BYU-Hydroinformatics/gwdm/docs/source/importingdata.rst

 .. image:: images_import/skipped_measurements.PNG
    :scale: 80%

 There are two ways to fix this issue depending on what is causing it.
 In some cases, the measurements are dropped because the well ID refers to a non-existent well.
-To fix this you can run our file formatter tool located in the supporting scripts section of this webpage.
-In other cases, the well is assigned to a non-existent aquifer which can be fixed by running our aquifer assignment tool which can also be found on our supporting scripts page.
+To fix this you can run our file formatter tool located in the Data Preparation Scripts section.
+In other cases, the well is assigned to a non-existent aquifer which can be fixed by running our aquifer assignment tool which can also be found on our Data Preparation scripts page.